Living in a Carbon World

 Share your list of carbon facts from the NASA video with your classmates.
 How do your "pre- and post-viewing" lists compare?
 What three items on the list do you think are the most important to understand about living in a carbon world?
 Explain why you chose them.

-In Part A, you will set up a two-week plant growth experiment that lets you begin to explore the role of trees in storing carbon (also called sequestering carbon) and the factors that might limit that process.
+In Part A, you will set up a two-week plant growth experiment that lets you model the role of trees in storing carbon (also called sequestering carbon) and the factors that might limit that process.

 In Part B, you will learn about carbon as an element.
 Using a ball-and-stick carbon molecule kit and 3-D structures of carbon compounds, you will demonstrate how carbon can bond with other atoms and create many different types of carbon compounds.